MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     > For instruction on creating a tenant, see [access the portal and create a tenant](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).
 1. In the left pane, select **App registrations**.
 1. In the right pane in the upper left, select the **New registration** tab.
-1. You will be asked to provide the following information:
+1. You'll be asked to provide the following information:
    1. Enter the **Name** for the application.
 An example could be *BotTeamsIdentity*.
 Remember that the name must be unique.
    1. Select the **Supported account types** for your application.
 Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
    1. For the **Redirect URI**:<br/>